30 sec brief

 There are endless perks to being your own boss.
 Starting a business, choosing who to work with, and earning more are a few reasons to make the jump.
 But unfortunately, self-employment is a lot more than chasing your dreams.
 Paying taxes is one of the most stressful parts of the job.
 If the thought of tackling yours makes you uneasy, learning some of the basics may ease your concerns.

 It’s exciting to strike out on your own.
-And nothing beats the thrill of seeing income hit your business accounts.
+Nothing beats the thrill of seeing your income hit your business accounts.
 It may feel like a lot of money — until you learn about quarterly taxes.

 You may avoid last-minute scrambling by jotting down this year’s quarterly tax deadlines:

 - April 15, 2019

 - September 16, 2019

 - January 15, 2020

 If you decide to mail payments, they must be postmarked by the due dates.
 You can skip the last one if you file your annual taxes before January 31, 2020, and include your fourth payment.